sailfishos/docs.sailfishos.org/Develop/Apps/Packaging/README.md

 indicate points for custom commands to be executed before and after the project is compiled.

-For most Sailfish OS Qt Quick applications, there is no need to change the generated `.spec` file in any way.
+For most Sailfish OS Qt Quick applications, there is no need to change the generated SPEC file in any way.
 The generated file does everything that the vast majority of applications need but the customization option is there for the few exceptional cases that may require custom steps.

 ### Tips and Tricks